MayCXC/derp/README.md

 the `envd` function applies sane default options to `cd`.

+the `envw` function is used with `eval` to change and then return to the working directory before and after a heredoc is evaluated with `envd`.

+the `envg` function applies its heredoc in the working directory with `envw`.

 the `envs` function is used to source profiles from their own directories:

 ```sh